-With my baby coming out soon, I am reading a bit on Baby Bonus Scheme & Child Development Account.
+With my baby coming out soon (in 2015), I am reading a bit on Baby Bonus Scheme & Child Development Account.

 - The Baby Bonus Scheme consists of two components – a cash gift and a Child Development Account.